top of page

 • Center – Vairocana – The Wisdom of the Absolute Truth/Reality Realm – Space – space accommodates everything

-The FEELiNGS practice:
+The FEELiNGS - Nothing to Grasp practice:

-For the circumambulation, it can be very beneficial actually to circumambulate around a sacred spot.
-We can also visualize circumambulating the stupa.
-So, ironically, we can begin the circumambulation by taking our seats in meditation.
 In our minds, we start by imagining a clear, blue sky.
 Then, picture a dome-like white stupa made of earth, with four gates in the cardinal directions and a spire on the top.
 (You could let the images of the Boudanath Stupa enrich your imagination.)
 While visualizing the stupa, bring to mind the context of loss.
-It could be the loss of a beloved teacher, or a family member, or a childhood, or a fidelity, or a romance, or a position, etc. How is the feeling experience you are processing connected to a loss?
+It could be the loss of a beloved teacher, or a friend, or a spouse, or a parent, or a family member, or a child, or a childhood, or a fidelity, or a romance, or a position - this loss can be past, present, or future - whatever fits your situation.
+How is the feeling experience you are processing connected to a loss?
+If you don't know at first, it may become clearer later.

+The next step is the N step, for Not-self.
 Whatever you feel, no matter how strongly you feel, it is not the whole of you.
 It is not a solid self.
 This, too, shall pass.
 We are now standing before the gate in the North, through which we see an emerald temple, where green Buddha Amoghasiddhi, “Unfailing Accomplishment,” sits, radiating the green light of “all-accomplishing” wisdom.
-This is the wisdom of egoless action that knows things are perfect as they are, and self-attachment, or clinging to feelings or outcomes, tends to make things worse.
+This is the wisdom of egoless action: it both compassionately responds to suffering and knows that things are perfect as they are, whereas self-attachment, or clinging to feelings or outcomes, tends to make things worse.
 Perhaps the ultimate accomplishment is letting go.
-Let go of what is not yours to keep.
-Let go... let go... let go...
-Sigh it out.
-Ahhh.

-This can be remarkably hard for us all, hence the question, "Are you letting go?"
-A powerful way to cut through clinging and attachment is giving.
+Letting go can be remarkably hard for us all, hence the question, "Are you letting go?"
+A powerful way to cut through holding on - clinging and attachment - is giving.
 To give, one has to let go.
 This moves us to the last step, the GS step, for Give it back to Space.
 Now, we pass through the Eastern gate into the center of the stupa; there is a pearl-white temple where white Buddha Vairocana, "The Illuminator," sits in meditation and radiates the blue light of the wisdom of the “realm of space.”
 This is the truth of emptiness is made experiential, the mind is open and awake, ready to accommodate what is next.
 The mind is like space - it accommodates what is there but remains unmarked.

 To allow the feeling to return to space, one must let go of the resistance to feeling it fully.
-By resisting, we keep the feeling from being felt so that the feeling will not dissipate.
-Give the feeling the gift of being robustly felt.
+By resisting, we keep the feeling from being felt, so it will not dissipate.
+Using the breath, give the feeling the gift of being robustly felt.
+Use your breath to stay in touch with your heart as you use the breath to feel the feeling.
+Breathe into both places.
 Like the Illuminator radiating light, the feeling must radiate through you, allowing it to pass through the body and back into space.
-But also know that this feeling won't go all at once.
-It will take time to radiate it back out into space.
-Also, you discover you cannot hold on to anything; everything belongs to the space that contains you.
-By giving the feelings back to space, you make a sacred offering—an offering of non-attachment.

-One can end the practice by imagining letting everything in the meditation dissolve back into space of the clear blue sky - the feeling experience, the stupa, yourself included - like clouds dispersing into the radiant blue sky.
+One can end the practice by imagining letting everything in the meditation dissolve back into the space of the clear blue sky - the feeling experience, the stupa, yourself included - like clouds dispersing into the radiant blue sky.
 It can help to end the practice with long out-breaths, like you are the wind that stirs the clouds.
 As a last step, dedicate any goodness from the practice to the benefit of all beings.

 If you have the time and want to make the practice more intimate, you might imagine talking to each Buddha, having them ask you the questions, such as “Where is its form?” etc., and then answering them.